Henry Duncan (minister): Savings banks

 The measure which is most honourably connected with Duncan's name was the institution of savings banks.
-He is widely acknowledged to have formed the country's first savings bank in 1810, the Ruthwell Parish Savings Bank and Duncan was unceasing in his efforts to promote the cause throughout the country.
-His influence was used to procure the first act of parliament passed to encourage such institutions.
-By speeches, lectures, and pamphlets he made the cause known far and wide.
-The scheme readily commended itself to all intelligent friends of the people, and the growing progress and popularity of the movement have received no check to the present day.
-Great though his exertions were, and large his outlay in this cause, he never received any reward or acknowledgement beyond the esteem of those who appreciated his work and the spirit in which it was done.
+He is widely acknowledged to have formed the country's first savings bank in 1810 – the Ruthwell Parish Savings Bank – and Duncan was unceasing in his efforts to promote the cause throughout the country.

+His influence was used to procure the first act of parliament passed to encourage such savings bank institutions.
+His messaging was spread through speeches, lectures and pamphlets.
+The system became very popular and remains in wide use to the present day.
+Although he dedicated a lot of time and energy to this cause, he never received any official reward or acknowledgement.

-Although Dr Duncan and the Ruthwell Savings Bank were hugely influential, the Bank itself was not a great success.
-By 1875 only 29 accounts remained, and these were transferred to Annan Savings Bank.
+Although Duncan and the Ruthwell Savings Bank were hugely influential, the bank itself was not a great success.
+By 1875, only twenty-nine accounts remained, and these were transferred to Annan Savings Bank.

 The bicentenary of this event was celebrated with a conference held by the Centre for Theology and Public Issues at the University of Edinburgh.
 Speakers investigated Duncan's legacy in light of current social, financial, and religious dynamics.
 The Savings Bank Museum tells the story of early home savings in Britain.

 Publishing

 Duncan published some work anonymously.
-In 1821 he published another tale of humble Scottish life, — " The Young South-Country Weaver," a fit sequel to "The Cottage Fireside."
-In 1823 Duncan received the degree of D.D. from the University of St. Andrews.
-A number of years later (1826) he published, anonymously, a work of fiction in three volumes, " William Douglas; or, The Scottish Exiles," intended to counteract Sir Walter Scott's aspersions on the Covenanters in "Old Mortality."
+In 1821, he published another tale of humble Scottish life, The Young South-Country Weaver, a fit sequel to The Cottage Fireside.

+In 1823, Duncan received a Doctor of Divinity degree from the University of St. Andrews.

+A number of years later (1826), he published, anonymously, a work of fiction in three volumes, William Douglas; or, The Scottish Exiles, intended to counteract Sir Walter Scott's aspersions on the Covenanters in Scott's 1816 novel Old Mortality.
 This was hailed as a work of real genius, and was remarkably well received by the Scottish public.

-In 1836 he published the first volume of a work which reached ultimately to four volumes, entitled The Sacred Philosophy of the Seasons.
+In 1836, he published the first volume of a work which reached ultimately to four volumes, entitled The Sacred Philosophy of the Seasons.
 It was well received, and ran through several editions.
 He also contributed to Tales of the Scottish Peasantry by Henry Duncan, D.D., and others.